Genesiss Hospital Our Treatment Arrow icon pointing right

 How Doctors Decide If RIRS Is Suitable

-Before recommending RIRS, doctors assess:
+Before recommending RIRS, doctors evaluate:

 • Stone size and exact location